10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 143.1cm.

-Siphlophis compressus looks like the guardian of the rainforest, which activates with a sudden reddening of its eyes, and begins a relentless search for you the moment you set foot into its domain.
-It has some of the reddest eyes of any snake, yet don’t mistake this for an evil personality, as you can easily walk past this snake safely while lost in the rainforest (though the same cannot be said for poison arrow frogs).
+Siphlophis compressus looks like the guardian of the rainforest, which activates with a sudden reddening of its eyes, and begins a relentless search for you the moment you set foot in its domain.
+It has some of the reddest eyes of any snake, yet don’t mistake this for an evil personality, as you can easily walk past this snake safely while lost in the Amazon rainforest (though the same cannot be said for poison arrow frogs).

 Tropical flat snakes are most likely to be found on branches within rainforests, but don’t stick to this rule religiously.
 In a 2015 encounter, this snake reacted when humans approached by shifting its skull into a triangular shape.
 Several minutes later, it hid its head under its body fearfully.